 For parents when each child turns 18 (or the age of majority in your state)

 • Estate planning considerations: As a parent, you may want to help your adult child create a health care power of attorney and name you as their health care agent.
-Doing so allows you to get information from health care professionals and make medical decisions if your child is incapacitated.
+Doing so allows you to get information from health care professionals and make medical decisions if your child is injured or incapacitated.

 Depending on their financial assets and whether they have children, your over-18 child may need to set up their own basic estate planning documents.